NekoSuneVR/blockbook-Liquid369/docs/api.md

 _Note: Blockbook always follows the main chain of the backend it is attached to.
 See notes on **Get Block** below_

 #### Get transaction
 Get transaction returns "normalized" data about transaction, which has the same general structure for all supported coins.
-It does not return coin specific fields (for example information about Zcash shielded addresses).
+It does not return coin specific fields (for example information about Zcash Shield addresses).
 ```
 GET /api/v2/tx/<txid>
 ```